-Astronomical Clock The Astronomical Clock (Pražský orloj), dating from the 15th century, is built into the southern wall of the Old Town Hall Tower at Prague's Old Town Square.To witness its intricate construction in motion, join the crowd in front of the tower and watch the Procession of the Twelve Apostles: a trap door opens and Christ leads his disciples out, as a skeleton representing of Death tolls a bell to a statue of a defiant Turk.
+Astronomical Clock Dating from the 15th century, the Astronomical Clock (Pražský orloj) is built into the southern wall of the Old Town Hall Tower at Prague's Old Town Square.To witness its intricate construction in motion, join the crowd on the square in front of the tower and watch the Procession of the Twelve Apostles: a trap door opens and Christ leads his disciples out, as a skeleton representing Death tolls a bell to a statue of a defiant Turk.

 The spectacle takes place on the hour, every hour from 08:00 to 23:00, and is a must-see for first-time visitors to Prague.
 Below the Astronomical Clock, 12 medallions depict the signs of the zodiac.
 These were added in 1865 by renowned Czech painter Josef Mánes.

 Old Town Hall Tower The Old Town Hall Tower (Věž Staroměstské radnice), constructed in 1338, is one of Prague's most iconic landmarks.
-Climb to the gallery at the top (elevation 42m) for sweeping views over the Old Town and as far as Prague Castle.
-Visitors can walk up or ride a lift (supplement applies).
+Climb to the gallery at the top of the tower (elevation 42m) to enjoy sweeping views over the Old Town and beyond, reaching as far as Prague Castle.
+Visitors can either walk up the tower or ride a lift (supplement applies).
 Tickets are available on-site.
 Price: 350 CZK.

 Inside the Old Town Hall are richly decorated Historical Halls (or state rooms), used for council meetings and civic ceremonies.
 The oldest is the Council Hall, which dates from the 15th century.
-On the second floor of the tower is the Gothic Chapel of the Virgin Mary, built in 1381, located directly behind the Astronomical Clock.
-From here, visitors can get a close up view of the mechanical procession of the apostles from the rear.
+On the second floor of the tower, behind the Astronomical Clock, is the Gothic Chapel of the Virgin Mary, built in 1381.
+Visitors to the chapel can get a close up view from the rear of the mechanical Procession of the Twelve Apostles.

 Access is by guided tour only.
-A tour of the Old Town Hall Historical Halls, Gothic Chapel and Medieval Underground runs in English every 1˝ to 2 hours, between 10:00 and 19:00.
+A tour of the Historical Halls, Gothic Chapel and Medieval Underground (see below) runs in English every 1½ to 2 hours, between 10:00 and 19:00.
 Tickets are available on-site.
 Price: 150 CZK.

 Medieval Underground